 Prof Kiayias is the pre-eminent academic in the field of blockchain security.
 He has produced pioneering work providing the rigorous analysis necessary to secure confidence in this emerging technology.

 Blockchain technology has the potential to significantly reshape the future of finance, and Prof Kiayias is the leading researcher promoting and studying the science behind blockchain systems.
 In one project, Prof Kiayias led a team in Athens last year that designed the first e-voting system, where voters could verify that votes cast actually went to the intended candidate, without relying on a trusted system component.

 Prof Kiayias produced a key paper proving fundamental properties ofand played a lead role in writing IOHK’s paper on the first protocol, published in the and available in the .

 Prof Kiayias said that IOHK’s rigorous standards made it stand out among cryptocurrency companies.

 “I am very happy to engage with a team of very enthusiastic researchers in the area of blockchain systems,” he said.

 “While other companies may consider taking shortcuts or focus on just engineering their products, IOHK makes long-term commitments in building basic tools that are available to the community as a whole and in advancing the science behind blockchain systems.”

-Charles Hoskinson, chief executive and co-founder of IOHK, said: “Professor Kiayas is one of the most rigorous and creative cryptographers working in the cryptocurrency space, with a long pedigree of accomplishments from the GKL15 model to the first provably secure Proof-of-Stake algorithm.
+Charles Hoskinson, chief executive and co-founder of IOHK, said: “Professor Kiayas is one of the most rigorous and creative cryptographers working in the cryptocurrency space, with a long pedigree of accomplishments from theto the .

 “It’s a tremendous honor to have Aggelos on board as our Chief Scientist to help IOHK navigate the complex, yet always sublime world of cryptography.
 We look forward to the results this collaboration will bring as well as the great papers that will undoubtedly follow.”